 We're in a situation in 2021 where you still read articles that say telemedicine is the innovative thing to do.
 No, it's not.
 You missed the boat.
 Telemedicine was the innovative thing to do in 2010.
 If you're not already succeeding in it and being effective at telemedicine, that's not innovative.
 The next element is you've got to build on it.
 So the innovation comes in where you add new product offerings or new service offerings that can truly speak to improving the health of those who we serve and that can come in with, again, integration of primary care and behavioral health.
 The VA historically was the most innovative when it came to the integration of primary care and behavioral health.
 We still haven't moved to that model effectively within our health care system, and there's not a lot of organizations doing that really well yet.
 Even post COVID, there's going to certainly be elements of that that continue.

-There’s been a lot of innovation in this space, but I would be thinking, how do I take that to the next level?
+There’s been a lot of innovation in this space covering the future of digital health and public private partnerships, but how do you take that to the next level?
 Because you know what?
 Public health has certainly experienced a really challenging time.
 But we've also now learned that this is the moment to do better.

 Looking to the future